MrGuyman99/Pinocchio/README.md

 ### Current State: On the first commit (lol)

 Pinnochio is a Gameboy emulator written in Rust.
-This whole project is a big excuse to learn rust and also have that one big project that solidifies your coding knowledge.
+This whole project is a big excuse to learn Rust and also have that one big project that solidifies your coding knowledge.
 Hopefully that project is this for me.

 ### Origin of the name:
 The name "Pinocchio" actually came to me in dream at around 2 in the morning.
 I woke up in a cold sweat and promptly wrote the name down on a notebook made of elephant dung (If you must know, it was some gift from someone).
 I'm still very impressed at subconscious me for coming up with that.

 ## Goal: Play Gameboy Tetris
 This entire project started because I was thinking of fun ways to program Tetris without actually programming Tetris.
 I thought it would be really funny if instead of just programming Tetris I made an entire Gameboy emulator that runs Tetris for me.
-While I definetly want my emulator to be able to more then just Tetris (Since that would be kind of boring), Tetris is the goal.
-Emulators can kind of me an endless rabbit hole if you keep looking for edge cases in certain games, I'm stopping myself and Tetris running enough for me to play a full round and not notice any major glitches.
+While I definitely want my emulator to be able to more then just Tetris (Since that would be kind of boring), Tetris is the goal.
+Emulators can kind of be an endless rabbit hole if you keep looking for edge cases in certain games, so I'm stopping myself at Tetris running enough for me to play a full round and not notice any major glitches.

 ## Some well-deserved thank-yous
 - **The rboy emulator ([Found Here](https://github.com/mvdnes/rboy/blob/main/src/register.rs)) which I used quite often as reference**